Posted: April 13, 2020 by Shannon Wujek

 There are so many different things we can still do for others while social distancing, and you can probably think of even better ideas than I did.

-When you think about what you can do for others, two things happen:
+When you think about what you can do for others at this time, two things happen:

 - You are honoring God, because Jesus said: